Expert medical and surgical care in Thailand

 When Can You Return to Work and Exercise?

 Desk work is typically possible within one to two weeks.
 Light walking is encouraged from day one.
 Avoid gym workouts, swimming, and anything involving bending or straining for at least two to three weeks.
 Contact sports should wait until your surgeon clears you, usually around four weeks.
+For driving, do not drive while nasal packing is in place or while you are taking sedating pain relief; most patients are safe to drive once the packing is out and they are off strong painkillers, usually a few days after surgery, which is why your coordinator arranges all hospital transfers during your stay in Thailand.

 When Will You See Final Results?